SnowyApp/Snowy/README.md

 python database/index_data.py
 ```

-inside your virtual environment if you are using one.

 ### npm
 Install necessary node programs by, inside the `/application/static` directory,  running:

 ```
 npm install
 ```

 ### virtualenv
 **Create a virtual environment**